 Chris is one of the original baristas of the progressive coffee scene in Montreal.
 Seven years ago, he was fortunate enough to be the first employee hired at the groundbreaking Café Myriade, where received an intensive training from then-owners, Anthony Benda and Scott Rao.
 He has since worked as a consultant and trainer for many Montreal cafés and restaurants, eventually opening his own establishment, Le Couteau in March of 2012.
 His new project is the Montreal Coffee Academy (ACM/MCA), which he started with his associate David Lalonde.
 Methodical and rigorous by nature, he instills a point blank sense of direction to the project.

 Mathieu has been a coffee enthusiasm for two decades and started making a living of it in 2009.
-He worked his way up to his current position as the General Director of the well established business Rousseau in Quebec City.
-Beginning as a barista for several coffee shops in Quebec City, then competing at the National Barista Championship and general manager at 49th Parallel Coffee Roasters in Vancouver.
-That position brought him the opportunity to upgrade his skills as a leader and coffee trainer.
+Beginning as a barista for several coffee shops in this city, then competing at the National Barista Championship and eventually working general manager at 49th Parallel Coffee Roasters in Vancouver.
+That position brought him the opportunity to upgrade his skills as a leader, coffee trainer and now an international coffee consultant.
 His expertise and desire to gather the coffee community make him a strong asset to the team.

 Sam has a long term love affair with coffee.
 He was an apprentice barista at the age of 7 years old in his father’s restaurant in Little Italy and has worked in more coffee houses than he can remember.
 In 2011, Sam started importing and selling green coffee with RGC.
 He is privileged to work with many individuals from ‘seed to cup’ and is constantly searching for the perfect ‘God Shot’ of espresso!